 Thistletown-Beaumond Heights

-Thistletown-Beaumond Heights is a neighbourhood within Toronto, Ontario, which is situated in the Greater Toronto Area metropolitan area.
+The neighbourhood of Thistletown-Beaumond Heights can be found in the city of Toronto, Ontario, which is situated in the Greater Toronto Area metropolitan area.

 Transportation